 I use this to hold my Elgato Wave 1 USB mic, which is held by an Elgato shock mount.
 This has been a great addition to my studio, allowing for precise positioning of the microphone whilst I stream, and freeing up space on my desk whilst I'm not streaming.

 I've used Spectacle for years — it's one of the first apps I install on a new machine.
 It's unobtrusive, easy to use, and easy to configure.

 For streaming I use a custom PC build running on Windows.
 Notable specs:

 - NVIDIA GeForce GTX 980

 I use Trello to keep track of streaming and content ideas, and other life projects such as house renovations and meal planning.

 My current IDE of choice is Visual Studio Code.
 It's free, built on open source, and runs everywhere.

-I’ve been using this Chrome extension for a number of years, and it has helped me incredibly in improving my knowledge of semantic HTML, page structure and aria labels.
+Wave has has helped incredibly in improving my knowledge of semantic HTML, page structure and aria labels.
 Install the plugin, activate the extension, and use it to understand how to improve accessibility on your websites.